 The term bentonite in drilling mud fluids was derived from the location of the first commercial deposit in the United States.
 In 1897, Knight reported that since 1888 William Taylor of Rock Creek, Wyoming, had been selling a “peculiar clay” found in the Fort Benton shale of Cretaceous age.
 Knight proposed the name “taylorite.”
-On learning that the term “taylorite” was already in use, Knight suggested “bentonite” for the “soft, greasy to 554 Drilling and Completion Fluids touch” clay that had been sold to eastern companies for uses unknown.
+On learning that the term “taylorite” was already in use, Knight suggested “bentonite” for the “soft, greasy to 554 Drilling and Completion Fluids touch” clay that had been sold to eastern oil and gas companies for uses unknown.
 Only $810 had been paid for 150 tons shipped in 1897, a reduction from the original price of $25 per ton.
 Uses (reported later) had been as a component in toilet soap and, after leaching, as an adulterant in candy.

 Characteristics Of Bentonite In Drilling Mud Fluids